hodorgeek/carrom-clean-strike/README.md

 ## Problem Statement

-A new game in carrom-board called Clean Strike is played by 2 players with multiple turn s.
+A new game in carrom-board called Clean Strike is played by 2 players with multiple turns.
 A turn has a player attempting to strike a coin with the striker.
 Players alternate in taking turns.
 The game is described as follows:
 - There are 9 black coins, a red coin and a striker on the carrom-board